Dymsonek/async-task-runner-node/README.md

 # Async Task Runner

-A simple Node.js project that demonstrates asynchronous control flow patterns (sequential, parallel, and parallelLimit) using callbacks, promises, and async/await.
+A simple Node.js project that demonstrates asynchronous control flow patterns (sequential, parallel, and parallelLimit) with structured results, optional fail-fast behavior, and configurable tasks.
+No external runtime deps beyond Express for the API and minimist for CLI.

 ## Features